mistyk/inavradar-ESP32/README.md

 Also you will need [Python 3.4 or newer](https://www.python.org/downloads/) installed on your system.

-Be sure to check 'Add Python to path':
+Be sure to check 'Add Python to PATH':
 ![Python Setup](https://github.com/mistyk/inavradar-ESP32/raw/master/docs/python.png)